azhang7740/Calendar/README.md

 * Calendar can be imported/exported from apple calendar and/or google calendar
 * To-do list is organized by priority, and can be resorted by creation date, due date, etc.
 * Users can share calendars/events with other users, and other users can accept invitations to these calendars/events
+* Reminders: Users can set reminders and notifications for scheduled items or tasks
 * Reminders screen where users can see upcoming reminders they set and change/remove them
 * User profile that can show stats (like number of tasks completed)
 * Goal setting screen: let the user set personal goals (can be added to the calendar as well)